lmlui/Jorg/README.md

 Binaries and directions for installing Infernal can be found on the [Infernal homepage](http://eddylab.org/infernal/).

 One of the final checks is to find a full complement of ribosomal RNAs (16S, 23S, 5S), tRNAs (all amino acids represented) and RNase P RNA.
-[PROKKA](http://github.com/tseemann/prokka) can be used to find tRNAs and rRNAs and [tRNAscanSE] (http://lowelab.ucsc.edu/tRNAscan-SE/) can be used to find tRNAs, but you will need to use Infernal to find RNase P RNA.
+[PROKKA](http://github.com/tseemann/prokka) can be used to find tRNAs and rRNAs and [tRNAscanSE](http://lowelab.ucsc.edu/tRNAscan-SE/) can be used to find tRNAs, but you will need to use Infernal to find RNase P RNA.
 There are two types of bacterial RNase P RNA and two types of archaeal RNase P RNA.
 Each have different models in RFAM (https://rfam.org/family/RF00010).

-<h1> Tutorial </h1>
+<h1> General guide </h1>

 <h2> Assemble your metagenome and bin contigs</h2>

 We use [BBtools](https://jgi.doe.gov/data-and-tools/bbtools/) for cleaning the reads, [SPAdes](http://cab.spbu.ru/software/spades/) for assembly, and [MetaBat 2](https://bitbucket.org/berkeleylab/metabat) for binning.